jyfti/jyfti/README.md

 - **Json-based** — Workflows are just JSON files.
 They can be checked into source control and compared via diffing tools.

-- **Validation with json schema** — Workflows adhere to a JSON schema, such that common editors are able to provide auto-completion and validation.
+- **Validation with json schema** — Workflows adhere to a JSON schema.
+That way common editors are able to provide auto-completion and validation.
 Workflow inputs and environments can be specified to adhere to a json schema, enabling validation and prompting for inputs in CLI.

 - **Execute anywhere** — Jyfti is stateless by default.
 This allows local execution, easy sharing of workflows and reproduction of issues in other environments like CI servers.